-This screen gives the choice to:

-- "To begin a new alignment" or - "Continue an alignment"
+This screen gives the choice to: "To begin a new alignment" or "Continue an alignment"

 If the "NEXT" icon is selected the computer memory of the previous alignment is erased allowing a new customer and vehicle to be setup.
-If the "Continue an alignment" icon is selected, customer data, vehicle selection are retained
+If the "Continue an alignment" icon is selected, all customer, vehicle, and alignment measurements are retained and the software returns to the alignment readings screens.

-Selecting a new alignment
+With a new alignment selected